LandonWh/Gainesville-Go/Sprint3.md

 }
 Returns the user unless the email field is not unique, it will fail if that's the case

+Delete an account to database: POST from http://localhost:8080/api/deleteuser and go to Body and insert:
+{
+"email":"str"
+"password":"str"
+}
+Returns the deleted user with no password unless the user does not exist or if the password is incorrect, it will fail if that's the case

 Login and generate a token: POST from http://localhost:8080/api/login and go to Body and insert:
 {
 "email":"str"